BlogContributor StoriesChasing the Northern Lights: My Life-Changing Journey in Yukon

 One of the things I loved most about this tour was how approachable it felt.
 As someone in my 50s, I sometimes wonder if certain adventures are “too much.”
 But this was exactly the kind of experience that reminded me that adventure doesn’t have an age limit.
 The days were gentle and left time to rest, while the nights were filled with magic.

-There’s a camaraderie that comes with standing in the cold with a group of strangers, all staring at the sky in collective awe.
+At night, out in the forest, a camaraderie developed, I think it comes with standing in the cold with a group of strangers, all staring at the sky in collective awe or anticipation.
 We shared stories, sipped hot drinks, and even learned a bit about the science and legends surrounding the Aurora.
 By the end of the trip, I felt like I’d made genuine connections, with both people and place.

 Why Yukon?